hcederna/road-trip-optimization/README.md

 ### Download the repository

 Click  `Clone or download`  and `Download ZIP`.
-Once the download is complete, unzip the file and drag it onto your Desktop.
+Once the download is complete, unzip the file and drag it onto your desktop.

 ### Setup a virtual environment with Anaconda